goinfinite/ez/README.md

 3. Extract the `.vmdk` file if it came compressed.

-4. Add the VM to the VMWare Player interface and then:
+4. Add the VM to the VMWare Player interface using the "Open a Virtual Machine" option and then:

    1. Change the resources to 4GB RAM // 2vCPU;
    2. Remove the default disk;